 Treat your Corporate Card like cash.
 If it is lost or stolen, you may lose some or all of the money on your Corporate Card.

 Upon request, we will investigate any disputed transactions or other misuse of your Corporate Card.
 We may need more information and assistance from you for this.
 We will immediately refund the transaction amount and associated charges that were not authorised by you, provided you have kept your Corporate Card and PIN secure, you have not acted fraudulently, and you have acted with reasonable care.
 However, if the investigation shows that any disputed transaction was authorised by you, that you did not keep your Corporate Card or PIN secure, or that you have acted fraudulently, we may reverse the refund and charge you an administration fee to your Current Account.

-Online/Mobile app banking is safe and convenient if you take a number of simple precautions.
+Online account / Mobile app is safe and convenient if you take a number of simple precautions.
 Please be sure to follow the advice given below.

 Keep your PC/Mobile telephone/Tablet secure, you must let us know if these are lost or stolen.
 Use up-to-date anti-virus and spyware software and a personal firewall.